-Real Estate, Houses, and Mortgages
+Real Estate, Houses, and Mortgage

-Raise your hand if you’ve heard the phrase, “My home is the best investment I ever made.”
+Raise your hand if you’ve heard the phrase, “My home is the best investment I ever made.”.

 Now either you managed to buy a home twenty years ago in the historically ridiculous markets of Vancouver or Toronto – or you just aren’t very good at investing.

 Understanding how to buy a home and how to invest in real estate are two different sides of the same coin.
 While I prefer to invest in more liquid assets for the time being, there is little doubt that there is money to be made as a landlord.
 And just because homes shouldn’t be classified as investments, doesn’t mean that they are irrelevant to personal finance – far from it.
 In fact, it’s my opinion that it’s on this issue many Canadians cripple their personal finance plans before they even get started.

 You know what is a really quick way to make sure you don’t pay yourself 10%?
 To pay the bank over 40% of your pay each month for your mortgage and then wonder how you can afford to buy a coffee pot to put on those gorgeous marble counter tops you had to have.